-It's the holiday break, and I'm sure you’re looking forward to some family time and a bit of rest and relaxation.
-Maybe you're off to the beach for a week or two.
+It’s the Christmas holiday break, and I’m sure you’re looking forward to some family time and a bit of rest and relaxation.
+Maybe you’re off to the beach for a week or two.
 So that usually means your place is going to be unoccupied, and also probably loaded with all the Christmas presents you might get on the 25th – the new iPhone, the expensive laptop, or maybe that big screen TV and new Playstation console.

 This is when your valuables are at their most vulnerable, because while you’re on holiday and taking it easy after a busy year, the bad guys are gearing up for their busiest (and most lucrative) time of the year.